quartucm/message-view-ng2/README.md

+# To Run the Project
+- `npm install` all packages
+- `npm run start` to kick off JSON server + webpack bundler.
+- View the Angular App at http://localhost:4200,
+- View JSON server at http://localhost:3000.

 # Signafire Front End Challenge

 Welcome to the Signafire Front End Challenge!
 This exercise is intended to allow you to display your ability to perform basic web development tasks